Agentopolis/agnes/README.md

 npm run heroku:deploy

 # Individual steps if needed:
-npm run heroku:config   # Set the BASE_URL in Heroku config npm run heroku:push     # Build and push the Docker container npm run heroku:release  # Release the container
+npm run heroku:login         # Log in to Heroku CLI npm run heroku:container:login # Log in to Heroku Container Registry npm run heroku:config        # Set the BASE_URL in Heroku config npm run heroku:push          # Push the Docker container to Heroku npm run heroku:release       # Release the container
 ```

 The deployment process:
 1. Builds the TypeScript application
+2. Logs in to Heroku CLI and Container Registry
-2. Sets environment variables in Heroku (especially the crucial BASE_URL)
+3. Sets environment variables in Heroku (especially the crucial BASE_URL)
-3. Pushes the Docker container to Heroku
+4. Pushes the Docker container to Heroku
-4. Releases the application
+5. Releases the application

 **Note:** Agnes no longer tries to guess the Heroku URL - it relies entirely on the `BASE_URL` environment variable, which must be correctly set to enable agent endpoints and proper agent card URLs.